 The DNA gyrase subunit (gyrB), DNA-directed RNA polymerase subunit (rpoB), ATP synthase subunit (atpD), and initiation translation factor (infB) are more reliable than 16S rRNA gene sequences for determining intra- and intergeneric relationships [50–53] and a robust method for the Erwiniaceae family [54].
 The genera within Erwiniaceae are monophyletic when the analysis uses concatenated partial gyrB, rpoB, atpD, and infB gene sequences [38, 55, 56].

-Nevertheless, despite efforts to find a suitable method for identifying the species tree for Erwiniaceae genera, Mixta’s 'position relative to Pantoea, Erwinia, and Tatumella vastly differs between studies [2, 26, 27, 47, 48, 57–59].
+Nevertheless, despite efforts to find a suitable method for identifying the species tree for Erwiniaceae genera, Mixta's position relative to Pantoea, Erwinia, and Tatumella vastly differs between studies [2, 26, 27, 47, 48, 57–59].
 Not only do different gene combinations provide different results, but different algorithms and models for alignments and phylogenetic trees also contribute to the contentious results [45, 60].
 For example, Prakash et al. [2], Palmer et al. [26], Rezzonico et al. [48], and Gueule et al. [59] all used gyrB, rpoB, atpD, and infB nucleotide gene sequences in their phylogenetic analyses.
 Prakash et al. conducted a neighbour-joining statistical method while the others used a maximum-likelihood (ML) method.
 Three of the studies – Rezzonico et al., Prakash et al., and Gueule et al. – placed the Mixta species within the Pantoea genera.
 In contrast, the analysis in Palmer et al. identified Mixta outside of the other three genera.
 Palmer et al. [27], Rezzonico et al. [48], and Brady et al. [58] also ran analyses with the four MLSA genes as amino acid sequences.
 These three studies show contentious results as Rezzonico et al. found that Mixta is related closest with Tatumella, Palmer et al. found that Mixta is related closest with Pantoea, and Brady et al. found Mixta within the Pantoea genus.
 In a separate study conducted by Palmer et al. [26], two ML trees were computed, one with 1039 core amino acid sequence and the other with 52 ribosomal MLSA nucleotide genes.
 Both ML trees contained species from Mixta, Pantoea, Erwinia, and Tatumella; however, the analysis with the core genes placed Pantoea and Tatumella as sister taxa followed by two Mixta species whereas the analysis with ribosomal MLSA genes placed Pantoea and Tatumella as sister taxa followed by Erwinia and then by the Mixta species.

 There are two possible causes behind contentious results in phylogenetic analyses.
 One is the use of different methods, including the use of a different phylogenetic tree model from another study despite both studies conducting maximum likelihood trees and the same sequence type.
 Additionally, there is no common phylogenetic analysis model between nucleotide and amino acid sequences; therefore, evolutionary history is estimated differently.
 The other reason may be horizontal gene transfer (HGT) events within the Erwiniaceae or from a non-closely-related species.
 HGT events frequently occur within bacteria, and often the genes provide the bacteria with the ability to adapt to new environments and/or survive selective pressures.